TheBevyFlock/bevy_new_2d/README.md

   dx serve --hot-patch
   ```

-  Edit an annotated system's code while the game is running, then save the file.
+  Now edit an annotated system's code while the game is running, and save the file.
   You'll see `Status: Hot-patching...` in the CLI if you've got it working.
 </details>